 During each exchange, remind your partner they are good, caring, and striving to do their best.
 Encouraging them to take pride in what they do is supportive.

-Moving On From a Listening Partnership
+When to Move On From a Listening Partnership

 Most times, you can expect the first session or two to feel a little awkward as you work to build your connection, but by your third or fourth session, those feelings should be giving way to warmth and comfort.

 But like other relationships, sometimes that “click” doesn’t happen.
+What to do?

 Even the brief work you have done together will have been useful, but you will both feel the most benefit when you feel really free to share whatever is on your mind.
 That might mean looking elsewhere for a Listening Partnership, and you should not feel discouraged.
 That safety and support is your reward for the intense and good work that you do as a parent.